g8a9/speech-models-on-telegram/README.md

 ### Limitations

-- This is a side project, code is not nice and tidy
 - We trim voice notes to a maximum of 120 seconds
+- App gets suspended if not invoked for longer that 2 minutes.
+If that happens, then you'll cold start it and have to wait ~30 seconds to get your transcript.
+- This is a side project, so
+    - code is not nice and tidy
+    - I can't guarantee 24/7 assistance
+    - I can't guarantee it'll be up forever